adrelanos/aeternity-wiki/Glossary.md

 of records to be added to the ledger – where peers meet to agree the state of the ledger.

-### Cryptocurrency
+### Crypto-currency

 A form of digital currency based on mathematics, where encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds.
-Furthermore, cryptocurrencies operate independently of a central bank.
+Furthermore, crypto-currencies operate independently of a central bank.

 ### Cuckoo Cycle

-The "Cuckoo Cycle" PoW algorithm is more power efficient than that of current blockchains, and enables the development of better random access memory (DRAM) chips for mining.
+The "Cuckoo Cycle" PoW algorithm is more power efficient than that of current Blockchains, and enables the development of better random access memory (DRAM) chips for mining.
 Since low-power devices such as smartphones, tablets and laptops can efficiently mine new tokens, incentives for mining are decentralized and geographically distributed,